Hiccup246/npm-expansions/README.md

 # 🗺️ Long Term ToDo
 1. Polished readme which outlines the goal of the project, contains a screenshot of the website and a description of the API with sections on usage, development and installation
 2. Implement PostGres database with docker for npm expansions
-3. Do a production deployment using either AWS or Fly.io or some other platform
 4. Update jameswatt.io with this project
 - Handle incoming requests in an optimised way e.g. threads or asynchronous events
 - Polished readme which outlines the goal of the project, contains a screenshot of the website and a description of the API with sections on usage, development and installation